-Parents of kids with extra challenges are a funny bunch, both funny ha-ha and funny peculiar; funny ha-ha because – well if you don’t laugh you’ll go crazy and peculiar because we seldom follow our own advice and fail spectacularly in one area especially – self care.
+Parents of kids with extra challenges are a funny bunch, both funny ha-ha, and funny peculiar; funny ha-ha because – well if you don’t laugh you’ll go crazy and outlandish because we seldom follow our own advice and fail spectacularly in one area especially – self-care.

-If we continue to fail in taking care of ourselves we are also failing our families and children.
-We need to be fit and healthy and strong; we need to maintain resilience in order to provide our children with the support they need and we need to stop making excuses.
+If we continue to fail in taking care of ourselves, we are also failing our families and children.
+We need to be fit and healthy and strong; we need to maintain resilience to provide our children with the support they need, and we need to stop making excuses.
 I know them all:

 * I don’t have time to exercise

 * I’m always too exhausted

 * Joining a gym or a class is too expensive – we need the money for medical bills

 *There is no time to prepare healthy food for myself – I snack when I can